throwrocks/throwrocks.github.io/fm-invoices/01-introduction.markdown

 permalink: fm-invoices-introduction.html
 ---

 In this tutorial, you will learn how to turn your FileMaker Server into a JSON API, and how to develop an Android app that consumes the data from your FileMaker solution.
-This tutorial is aimed at FileMaker developers who want to learn Android.
+This tutorial is aimed at FileMaker developers who want (or need) to learn Android.
 To complete this tutorial, you will need the following tools.

 #### Requirements